tianyu0207/FSAD-Net/README.md

 ## Training
-1. pretrain a [Deep Infomax](https://github.com/rdevon/DIM) encoder using only normal data.
+1. Pretrain a [Deep Infomax](https://github.com/rdevon/DIM) encoder using only normal data.
 2. Place your own data into data/  folder and start to train the FSAD network (Classifier) using the pretrained encoder as the feature extractor.

 Run: